 Note (Edited: 5th Feb, 2015): Midori browser is no longer coming pre-installed with the latest Raspbian version and has been replaced with Epiphany Browser.
 Please use that instead to verify internet connectivity.

 Please let me know your feedback or questions through comments.

 P.S: Did this post help you?
 Please leave your feedback.
 If you’ve tried some additional steps that helped you in getting this working, please share so we all can benefit from.

-If you’ve benefited from this post, please consider donating and help me buy new development stuff and resources.
+If you’ve benefited from this post, please consider donating and help me buy new development stuff and create new tutorials/resources.
 Thanks!